Terminology of a Divorce: Explanation of the Legal Terms Used in a Dissolution of Marriage

 Many states still allow for a spouse to file for a fault-based divorce, but it is no longer required.
 And there is further division between these states, as certain states consider fault for questions of division of property and custody, while others discount it as irrelevant to such equitable determinations.

 Today, every state allows a couple to file for no-fault divorce.
 In the 34 states that give the option between fault and no-fault divorce, the option for a no-fault divorce is justified by irreconcilable differences.
 The other 17 states, including Oregon and Washington, are true no fault states.
-In these jurisdictions, isn’t even an option to file for dissolution of marriage based on fault.
+In these jurisdictions, it isn’t even an option to file for dissolution of marriage based on fault.

 What Does It Mean to “Contest” a Divorce?